agi-brain/xuance/docs/source/documents/api/policies/deterministic_marl.rst

 .. py:function::
   xuance.torch.policies.deterministic_marl.MATD3_policy.Qpolicy(observation, actions, agent_ids)

+  A method that is used to calculate the Q-values by two critic networks.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param actions: The actions input.
-  :type actions: Tensor
+  :type actions: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, and the evaulated Q-values by two critic networks.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic_marl.MATD3_policy.Qtarget(observation, actions, agent_ids)

+  Similar to the self.Qpolicy() method, but the Q-values are calculated by target critic networks.
+  Finally, it returns the minimum of two Q-values calculated by the two target critic networks, respectively.

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param actions: The actions input.
-  :type actions: Tensor
+  :type actions: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, and the minimum of target Q-values calculted by two target critic networks.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.torch.policies.deterministic_marl.MATD3_policy.Qaction(observation, actions, agent_ids)

   :param observation: The original observation variables.
-  :type observation: Tensor
+  :type observation: torch.Tensor
   :param actions: The actions input.
-  :type actions: Tensor
+  :type actions: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the representation outputs, and the concatenates of evaluated Q-values calculted by two critic networks.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
-  xuance.torch.policies.deterministic_marl.MATD3_policy.soft_update()

-  :return: None.
-  :rtype: xxxxxx
+  xuance.torch.policies.deterministic_marl.MATD3_policy.soft_update(tau=0.005)

+  Performs a soft update of the target networks using a specified interpolation parameter (tau).

+  :param tau: The soft update factor for the update of target networks, default is 0.005.
+  :type tau: float

 .. raw:: html